Riccardo Ferrara

 Riccardo Ferrara (born 14 July 1995) is an Italian football player who plays for ACD Città di Sant'Agata.

 Club career

 He made his professional debut in the Lega Pro for Lucchese on 8 May 2016 in a game against Carrarese which his team lost with a score of 4–5.

 On 19 August 2019, he signed with Serie D club Casarano.
-However, on month later, he left Casarano and joined Serie D club Acireale on 13 September 2019.
+However, one month later, he left Casarano and joined Serie D club Acireale on 13 September 2019.
 On 6 December 2019, Ferrara made his third transfer in 2019 and joined ACD Città di Sant'Agata.